This post is all about spending 2 days in Los Angeles, and how to make the most of a 2 day Los Angeles Itinerary.

 Located adjacent to TLC Chinese Theatre is the Dolby Theatre – more widely known by its previous name, the Kodak Theatre.
 It is at this theatre that the most prestigious awards of the silver screen are held – the annual Academy Awards that we are all familiar with.
 A daily 30 minute tour of the Dolby Theatre is also available via the GO Los Angeles Card.

-Other Nearby Attractions: The Hollywood Museum, Madame Tussauds and LACMA
+Other Nearby Attractions: The Hollywood Museum, Madame Tussauds, LACMA & the Original Farmers Market

 Of course, a trip to LA would not be complete without stopping at Rodeo Drive, the city’s most exclusive shopping area, lined with high-end stores and swank cars.
 Celebrity sightings in the area are also common so keep a look out for familiar faces!